HansWurstfromBavaria/Fronius-PV-Switch-Box/Readme.md

 for the relais (gpio) to switch on.
 The switch off threshold is fixed to a value of 200W - drawn from the grid.
 This means that, if for any reason, more than 200W are drawn from the grid the switch is set to an off state.

 Some more details:
-- The Raspberry Pi is running on Raspberry Pi Os.
+- The Raspberry Pi is running on Raspberry Pi OS.
 - The Python Script starts automatically after boot.
 This solution (with increased waiting times) worked out: [RaspPi Autostart](https://forums.raspberrypi.com/viewtopic.php?t=236186 "RaspPi Autostart")
 - The Touch Screen function was flipped at the beginning.
 There are several suggestions how to fix this, however the configuration that finally worked for me was inserting a Transformation Matrix to /etc/X11/xorg.conf.d/99-calibration.conf => 0 -1 1 -1 0 1 0 0 1
 - I used a reverse Diode attached to Relais coil
-- The output of the RaspPi GPIO is connected to NPN-Transistor via a Resistor.
+- The output of the RaspPi GPIO is connected to a NPN-Transistor via a Resistor.
 Additionally there is a pull down built in.
 This transistor switches the relais coil.

 Pictures:
 ![Pic1](https://github.com/HansWurstfromBavaria/Photovoltaic-Switch/blob/main/Pictures/1.JPG?raw=true)